-The Wwft is the Law on the prevention of money laundering and the financing of terrorism.
+The AMLD is the Anti‑Money Laundering Directive.
 The law is intended to combat terrorist financing and money laundering.
-As agent or mediator your work is covered by the Wwft if you mediate in the establishment, or conclusion, regarding immovable property or the rights associated with immovable property.
-The Wwft asks you to do a thorough investigation into the person you do business with: the client research.
-The core elements of the Wwft are the client research, the possession of a written risk assessment policy, the obligation to report, and the retention obligation.
+As agent or mediator your work is covered by the AMLD if you mediate in the establishment, or conclusion, regarding immovable property or the rights associated with immovable property.

+The AMLD asks you to do a thorough investigation into the person you do business with: the client research.
+The core elements of the AMLD are the client research, the possession of a written risk assessment policy, the obligation to report, and the retention obligation.

-For which agents does the Fourth Anti-Washing Directive apply?
+For which real estates agents does the Anti‑Money Laundering Directive 5 apply?

 Client research for real estate agents

-According to the Wwft, a client survey consists of several steps.
+According to the AMLD a client research consists of several steps.

 The first step is to identify the client and to record identifying data.
 The client is the natural person, legal person or company who commissions you as agent for the purchase or sale of a property.

-The second step consists of verifying the identity of the client, during which the broker checks whether the client data corresponds to a valid ID according to the Wwft.
-The Wwft allows for making a copy of the ID, this is not in violation of privacy laws.
-Under the Wwft, the data of the client research should be kept for 5 years.
+The second step consists of verifying the identity of the client, during which the broker checks whether the client data corresponds to a valid ID according to the AMLD.
+The AMLD allows for making a copy of the ID, this is not in violation of privacy laws.
+Under the AMLD, the data of the client research should be kept for 5 years.

 Based on the results from the previous steps, you make a risk assessment of the client.